GuSH Crosswalk Seed Grant

 - Carrying out a pilot project that is interdisciplinary as evidenced by resources, collaboration and impact.

 Interdisciplinary: Identify how this initiative crosses boundaries either by unit, discipline, program or community.
 Identify the benefits to working across boundaries as it relates to the pilot project.
-Identify the participants and resources.
+Identify the participants and resources and clearly indicate how each participant will be engaged in the project such that there will be truly collaborative interaction.
+State specifically how the intended use of funds will enable this collaboration.

 Clarity: Describe in detail the project to be funded.
 Both the abstract and proposal sections must be written in clear, non-specialized, generalist language as members of the review committee represent departments across the campus.

-Relevance of project to field/discipline: How was your research project selected?
-What are the major questions and terms in your field related to your project and what are you doing in response to them?
+Relevance of project to field/discipline: How was the pilot project identified?
+What are the major questions and terms in the field related to the project and what is being done in response to them?
 How is the project goal important?
-How can it contribute to advancing knowledge or the state of the art in your area of study?
-What resources are you bringing together from different departments to address your question?
+How can it contribute to advancing knowledge or the state of the art in these areas of study?
+What resources are being brought together from different departments to address the question?
 Note that these can be conceptual, financial, physical or other.

-Structure: There must be a well-developed plan for structuring your work and the costs associated with it.
-The budget section must provide a clear description of the total expected budget for the project, whether funds have already been secured and if not where else will you be seeking funds.
+Structure: There must be a well-developed plan for structuring the work and the costs associated with it.
+The budget section must provide a clear description of the total expected budget for the pilot project, whether funds have already been secured and if not where else will funds be sought.

 Focused process/outcome: There must be a clear and focused work process in mind.
 Provide a timeline of the work flow in the proposal.
 Costs do not have to be clearly linked to the final product/outcome, but they must be linked to part of a process clearly leading to that final product/outcome.